Tanish6738/DevStore/FEATURES.md

 ---

-*This documentation provides a comprehensive overview of all features and functionalities implemented in the CodeHunt application as of July 1, 2025.*
+*This documentation provides a comprehensive overview of all features and functionalities implemented in the DevStore application as of July 1, 2025.*